ragsgit/pksjenkins/set1/readme.md

-In this version, Jenkins pod comes up, but doesn't get the projects from the previous run.
+Simple Jenkins install on PKS with vSphere storage for JENKINS_HOME
 Steps: Create SC, PVC, deploy pod, and define service.
-Lauch Jenkins browser, create projects,
+Lauch Jenkins browser, login should be automatic
-Check projects is JENKINS_HOME/.jobs folder